Alexander Golod: Criticisms

 Many Russian doctors and scientists have claimed that the effects are likely psychological when someone enters the pyramid and expects to feel better.
 Many believe the pyramids are simply a tourist gimmick.
 There is no scientific consensus on the plausibility of Golod's research.
 Critics also state empirical evidence is lacking to prove that the pyramids are the actual cause of any healing or other benefits.
-Mainstream scientists, especially in the west, do not accept his theories due a substantial lack of published scientific evidence, with Golod relying heavily on observational inference.
+Mainstream scientists, especially in the west, do not accept his theories due to a substantial lack of published scientific evidence, with Golod relying heavily on observational inference.

 There are also a number of tourists who do not share the same enthusiasm as others, claiming that they experienced no changes whatsoever from exposure to the pyramid.
 Those with ailments did not recover or feel any better.
 In one case, after hearing of the greater crop yield, one farmer brought his seeds to the pyramid, only to yield a worse crop than the previous season.